AbYahaya/AirBnB_clone/README.md

 The Console/Command_line interpreter:

-Create a new object (ex: a new User or a new Place) Retrieve an object from a file, a database etc…
+Create a new object (ex: a new User or a new Place) Retrieve an object from a file, a database etc
 Do operations on objects (count, compute stats, etc…) Update attributes of an object
 Destroy an object